ribacq/ltl/README.md

 How to play
 -----------

-You start in the top-left corner, and win when you arrive in the green cell.
+You start in the green cell, and win when you arrive in the red cell.
 Use `t`, `s`, `r`, `n` to move for LEFT, DOWN, UP, RIGHT, or the arrow keys.

 A trace is left every hundred steps.